AleksandrFurmenkovOfficial/ai-code-review/README.md

 # AI Code Review

-Perform code review using OpenAI ChatGPT on your GitHub repositories.
+Perform a code review on your pull requests using OpenAI ChatGPT

-## Name

-AI Code Review

 ## Description